NJSWC of GFWC

 The General Federation of Women’s Clubs is an international women’s organization dedicated to community improvement by enhancing the lives of others through volunteer service.

-President, Joan Fauver
+1st.
+Vice President, Joan Fauver

 2nd.
-Vice President, Kathy Bennett
+Vice President, Amy Maines

-3rd Vice President, Mary Miskelly
+3rd Vice President, Louise Jones

 Recording Secretary, Joann Schmidt

-Corresponding Secretary, Louise Jones
+Corresponding Secretary, Patti Bump

 Treasurer, Patricia Clark-Kears